expresspigeon/blog/src/content/kb/contacts/contact-lists.md

 ![](images/contacts/lists_search_1.png)

-You can select  if you wantto search for a Contact or for a List:
+You can select if you want to search all Contacts or a contacts on a specific list:

 ![](images/contacts/lists_search_2.png)